 Wild deer management and issues arising from the presence of deer encompass a wide range of sometimes highly technical or involved subjects.
 It can be difficult for even experienced deer practitioners to keep abreast of developments.
-The purpose of the Best Practice project is to provide a single source of information to help make practitioners aware of:
+The purpose of the best practice project is to provide a single source of information to help make practitioners aware of:

-- the aims of deer related tasks and procedures for carrying them out effectively or better, based on best current information
+- The aims of deer-related tasks and procedures for carrying them out effectively or better, based on best current information.

-- the procedures that are required to safeguard personal and public safety, and animal welfare and legal requirements
+- The procedures that are required to safeguard personal and public safety, and animal welfare and legal requirements.

 England and Wales

-Currently there are some 65 guides available with more being added monthly, and another 16 still in development.
+Currently there are some 65 guides available, with more being added monthly, and another 16 still in development.
 The guides should help practitioners to feel that when following the guidance they are acting humanely, responsibly and effectively, carrying out their activities in a rational and considered way based on the best current information.
 The guides are compatible with the Deer Commission for Scotland Best Practice guides, are designed to support the Deer Stalking Certificate levels 1 and 2 and reflect the National Occupational Standards where applicable.

-All the guides are available to down load at:
+The guides are available to download here.

-- safeguarding public safety
+- Safeguarding public safety.

-- ensuring food safety
+- Ensuring food safety.